The Best UX Portfolio Website Builders Cover Image

 The Take Away

-If you want to create your online UX design portfolio, you have two options: use a ready-made solution such as Behance or WordPress or code your website.
-If you’re unfamiliar with coding, Behance, WordPress, and Squarespace are excellent solutions.
-In particular, WordPress and Squarespace allow you to have your website and provide many templates for you to choose from.
-Alternatively, nothing beats coding your website if you are interested in coding or know how to code.
+When you want to create your online UX design portfolio and get ready for hire, you’ve got two options: use a ready-made solution such as Behance or WordPress or code your website.
+If you’re unfamiliar with coding, though, Behance, WordPress, and Squarespace are excellent solutions, and—in particular—WordPress and Squarespace allow you to have your website and provide many templates for you to choose from.
+Alternatively, nothing beats coding your website if you’re interested in coding or know how to code.

-When you create your online UX portfolio, keep these 7 essential design guidelines in mind:
+When you create your online UX portfolio, do be sure to keep these seven essential design guidelines in mind:

 1. Give a short, concise introduction on your home page.